Color on Me

-Color on Me (stylized color on me) is the debut extended play (EP) by South Korean singer and songwriter Kang Daniel.
+Color on Me (stylized color on me) is the debut extended play (EP) by South Korean singer-songwriter Kang Daniel.
 It was released on July 25, 2019 by Konnect Entertainment and distributed by Sony Music Korea.
 Color on Me contains five tracks with "What Are You Up To" (뭐해) serving as its lead single.

 Background

-On July 11 at midnight KST, Konnect Entertainment launched a new website with a 24-hour countdown, and on July 12 at midnight KST, the first teaser for Kang Daniel's solo debut which included the date July 25, 2019 was revealed.
-On the same day, it was revealed that Kei Lim, CEO of Devine-Channel, was the main producer of the EP.
-In the following days, four more teaser images were released on Konnect's official website and the pre-order for only one version of the EP started on July 16.
-On July 18, the tracklist was revealed showing a total of five songs with audio previews for each released the following day.
+On July 11, 2019 at midnight KST, Konnect Entertainment launched a newly created website with a 24-hour countdown.
+The following day at midnight KST, the first teaser for Kang's solo debut which included the date July 25, 2019 was revealed.
+It was also revealed that the CEO of Devine-Channel (Kei Lim) was the main producer of the EP.
+In the following days, four more teaser images were released on Konnect's official website and pre-orders for the EP started on July 16.
+Two days later, the tracklist was revealed showing a total of five songs with audio previews for each released the following day.
 Lim revealed that the album was completed in such a short time due to Kang focusing solely on producing the album.
 While Lim assisted with the album's technical side, Kang mostly controlled its direction and message.
 At the debut showcase, Kang stated the album's title was inspired from the second track "Color" since he wanted to show his diverse sides.
 He participated in writing four songs and received a lot of inspiration from films and fans' messages.

+In retrospect, Kang expressed that Color on Me was "an album with many regrets" during his documentary film Kang Daniel: My Parade (2023).
+Following his legal dispute with his former agency and subsequent six-month hiatus from the entertainment industry, Kang revealed that the entire album was prepared within just two weeks.